CyberGhost is a Romanian and German-based privacy giant which provides comprehensive VPN services for 38 million users.

 CyberGhost doesn't waste your time with any of those kinds of shenanigans.
 Its app location lists have a Streaming tab with specialist servers for Netflix, BBC iPlayer, Hulu, Amazon Prime, Disney Plus, HBO Max and more.

-US and UK customers get the best coverage, but our app also listed servers in Brazil, Canada, Finland, France, Germany, India, Italy, Japan, Romania and Sweden.
-These cover both the top platforms and smaller or regional services: RTL, MTV Finland, France TV, AI Play and more.
+North American and European customers get the best coverage, but our app also listed servers in Australia, Brazil, India, Japan, Korea and Singapore.
+These cover both the top platforms and smaller regional services: RTL, MTV Finland, France TV, AI Play and more.

-We began our tests by connecting to the BBC iPlayer location, and found we could stream iPlayer content without difficulty – a great start.
+We began our tests by connecting to the BBC iPlayer location, and found we could stream iPlayer content without difficulty.
+CyberGhost continued its successful run by unblocking ITV and Channel 4.

 We checked this by connecting to three P2P-friendly locations and successfully downloading a torrent from each, with no connection or other issues.